Who We Are

 The Construction Plant-hire Association (CPA) is the leading membership and representative body for construction plant-hire in the UK.
 Established for 80 years, we now have in excess of 1,800 Members, ranging from owner operators with a single machine, right through to the largest companies in the industry, with hire fleets of thousands of machines.

 The UK plant-hire industry is the best established and most professional in the world, and is worth over £4 billion to the UK economy.
-Together, CPA Members supply 85% of hired plant to the construction industry.
+Together, CPA Members supply at least 85% of hired plant to the construction industry.

 What We Do